maboiteaspam/dns-via-dht/README.md

 # Usage

 ```

   Usage: cli [options] [command]

   Commands:

-    announce <dns>  Announce an hostname on the network
+    announce <dns>  Announce a DNS on the network
-    resolve <dns>   Resolve an hostname on the network
+    resolve <dns>   Resolve a DNS on the network
+    dhtstart        Start empty DHT

   Options: